 For many people, the phrase “life has its ups and downs” often refers to the highs and lows we experience in our day to day lives.
 However, for millions of workers who work at height across the UK, the phrase is quite literal and carries with it a significant amount of risk.

 Indeed, falls from height remain the leading cause of death and injury in the workplace, and can have a devastating effect on both employers and employees alike.
-While many associate these kind of incidents with high risk industries such as construction and infrastructure, falling from height is an issue that affects a wide variety of sectors across the UK, including, manufacturing, agriculture, retail and even office based work.
+While many associate these kinds of incidents with high-risk industries such as construction and infrastructure, falling from height is an issue that affects a wide variety of sectors across the UK, including, manufacturing, agriculture, retail and even office-based work.

 In an effort to reduce the risks faced by millions of workers, the UK government introduced The Work at Height Regulations 2005, a set of rules that govern how work at height is conducted.
-It’s crucial that employers and employees are aware of the risks involved with working at height, the consequences they can have, and the reasons why safety measures is so important.
+It’s crucial that employers and employees are aware of the risks involved with working at height, the consequences they can have, and the reasons why safety measures are so important.

 However, workplace legislation can often be quite difficult to navigate.
 In order to help clear things up, we’ve put together this quick guide to help you get to grips with working at height in the workplace.

 Working at height is defined as a work-related activity where an individual is at risk of falling from one level to another in a manner liable to cause personal injury.
 This includes falls from above and below ground, as well as falls from ground level through an opening or hole.

 The broad nature of the definition covers a wide range of work activities.
 A few examples include:

 - Using a kickstool, ladder/ step-ladder (both fixed and portable).

 - Working on scaffolding and platforms.